 Less (in)famous than Shilin or Huaxi Street, Raohe Night Market is a cheaper option for your Taipei food adventure.
 It’s the perfect place to restore balance to your Taiwan travel budget.
 Come with an empty stomach!

 You’ll find an array of must-try Taiwanese snacks at Raohe Street Night Market.
-Some of the best here include oyster vermicelli, herbal spare rib soup, and spicy stinky tofu.
+Some of the tastiest choices here include oyster vermicelli, herbal spare rib soup, and spicy stinky tofu.

 The true hero of the night market, though, is the pepper meat bun.
 Check out the small stall near the main entrance; the long line-up will point you in the right direction.

 Besides enjoying the rich array of Taiwanese food, keep your eyes open for the grand Taoist Ciyou Temple.
-The temple flanks the night market’s main entrance.
+The temple flanks the main entrance.

 Dating back to the mid-18th century, Ciyou Temple is one of Taipei’s most beautiful temples.
 To see it at its most spectacular, visit at night.
 Its façade is richly decorated with various figures.
-Look out for the twin dragons alongside the three effigies.
-They effigies represent the Taoist concept of Fú Lù Shòu (Good Fortune, Prosperity, Longevity).
+Look out for the twin dragons alongside the three effigies, representing the Taoist concept of Fú Lù Shòu (Good Fortune, Prosperity, Longevity).

 Getting there: Raohe Street is a hop away from MRT Songshan Station.
 After exiting the MRT, swing north on Songshan Road and walk until you see Ciyou Temple.
-The Raohe Night Market will be on your left.
+The market will be on your left.

 Tonghua Night Market (Linjiang Street Night Market)

 Also known as Linjiang Street Night Market, Tonghua Night Market is a favourite among Taipei’s foodies and shoppers.
 It’s located in the leafy Da’an District.
-The market’s not far from Taipei 101 either, making it an easy detour on your itinerary.
+The market is not far from Taipei 101 either, making it an easy detour on your itinerary.

 You’ll enjoy all the usual Taiwanese food favourites at Tonghua.
 And at reasonable prices!
 Plod the stalls for thick shrimp soup, pork sausages, pan-fried dumplings, oyster noodles, and oyster omelettes.
 Or follow your nose to its stinky tofu stands.
 You’ll find both the more common deep-fried and stewed varieties here.